News »

 Previous posts:

-Al Gore and Richard Branson announced yesterday this initiative to get the research and development going in an effort to reduce global warming.
+$25 million if you can develop a method for reducing greenhouse gases Al Gore and Richard Branson announced yesterday this initiative to get the research and development going in an effort to reduce global warming.
 Read more on BBC or New York Times.

-(one of my students told me of this discovery - news to me, but published in 2006)
+Methane also released from plants (one of my students told me of this discovery - news to me, but published in 2006)

 Scientists from Germany, the Netherlands, and Northern Ireland discovered that plants contribute to atmospheric methane.
 They published their findings in Nature in January 2006 (Frank Keppler, John T. G. Hamilton, Marc Brass and Thomas Röckmann: Methane emissions from terrestrial plants under aerobic conditions).
 The preliminary findings were that living and dead leaves also release methane.